Why Does Alcohol Make You Bloated?

 How to Get Rid of Alcohol Bloat

-Swelling may actually be a sign of alcohol abuse and may indicate a more serious problem caused by heavy drinking.
-If you notice that you’re always swollen after drinking, consider how much alcohol you’re consuming in one period.
+Alcohol also has a high potential for abuse, and long-term heavy drinking often leads to addiction.
+Swelling may be a sign of alcohol abuse and a more severe problem caused by heavy drinking.
+If you notice that you are always swollen after drinking, consider how much alcohol you’re consuming in one period.

 Help for Alcohol Abuse